Amit Gilitwala: Career

-In 2011, Gilitwala won the Indian Championship few months after he start playing darts, by beat a Ankit Goenka in the final by 4–3 in legs.
-In the same year, he took part in the 2011 WDF World Cup taking part in youth competitions.
+In 2011, Gilitwala won the Indian Championship just a few months after he started playing darts, by beating Ankit Goenka in the final by a 4–3 scoreline in legs.
+In the same year, he took part in the 2011 WDF World Cup, competing in the youth competitions.
 In the singles competition, he was eliminated in the group-stage, after two losses against Jake Jones and Max Hopp.
 In the mixed pairs competition he played for India with Amita-Rani Ahir, but they lost in the group-stage.

 A year later, he was selected by the national federation to represent India during the WDF Asia-Pacific Cup.
-In the pairs and team competition he was eliminated taking the last place in the group.
+In the pairs and team competition he was eliminated, taking the last place in the group.
 In the singles competition, he was eliminated in the group-stage.
-In 2014, Gilitwala took part in the PDC Development Tour competition and was qualified for the 2014 PDC World Youth Championship.
+In 2014, Gilitwala took part in the PDC Development Tour competition and qualified for the 2014 PDC World Youth Championship.
 In the first round match, he lost to Jake Patchett by 0–6 in legs.

 In June 2014, he represented his home country at the 2014 PDC World Cup of Darts together with Nitin Kumar.
 In the first round match they competed against Belgium (Kim Huybrechts and Ronny Huybrechts), but lost by 0–5 in legs.
 After a longer break with international starts, Gilitwala took part in the PDC Q-School in 2018, but was not successful there.
 In 2021, he was nominated by Indian Darts Federation for the 2021 PDC World Darts Championship.
 In the first round match, he lost to Steve West by 0–3 in sets.
 He played an average over 80 points, but had problem on the doubles.